as595/csc-2019/gpm.md

 <h3>Prediction in Python</h3>

-In <a href="http://allofyourbases.com/2017/08/21/gaussian-processes-in-python/" target="_blank" rel="noopener">a previous post</a> I went through the steps for simulating covariate data in Python.

-We ended up with some covariate data that looked like this:
+Let's start with the covariate data we made that looked like this:

 <div class="fig figcenter fighighlight">
   <img src="https://allofyourbases.files.wordpress.com/2017/08/figure_1.png">